 The second work was the almost 9-metre high, disturbing, spider creation, Maman by Louise Bourgeois.
 The name of the piece comes from its creation as a tribute to the sculptor’s mother who was herself a weaver.
 It’s a beautifully eerie work and my only regret is that the weather wasn’t ideal for capturing nice pictures of it.

 But, of course, the majority of photos taken were of the Guggenheim Museum itself.
 Under clear skies and sunshine I imagine the change in colour tones as the light reflects off the undulating titanium exterior would be absolutely enchanting and I’d love to return for an early evening in summer at some point just to see how the tone would warm.
-A fabulous bit of architecture.
+A fabulous bit of architecture that barely looked like melted chocolate at all now I think about it.

 We would have preferred a lot more time at the Guggenheim in retrospect so I’m not sure that this particular excursion is one that I can recommend if you’re keen on architecture and art.
 If we were to return to Bilbao at some point then we’d consider simply coming to the museum and spending a lot more time on just it rather than try to cram too much into a short trip as we unfortunately did this time around.
 That’s the gamble, though, and we always look at these excursions – and, indeed, cruises in general – as taster trips to whet our appetites for a return visit.